-In the opening of the prayer hall, different sizes of arches are used to create the various intensity of light intensity.
+In the opening of the prayer hall, different sizes of arches are used to create various intensities of light intensity.
 Since the arches of the opening decrease in size, less light can penetrate through.

 As a result, it forms three layers of light ranging from bright to dim, which decreased gradually from the bright exterior to the dim interior space.
 When people walk through the large opening, the light around them will get darker and darker, giving an expression of mystery and solemnity of the hall.
 As the intensity of light decreases, our sense of calmness will rise, as dimness creates a quiet and peaceful atmosphere.
 It is believed that the design of the door can, therefore, get prayers mentally prepared to face god.